xdmushui/partner-center-sdk/develop/confirm-customer-consent-customer-agreement.md

 > - Partner Center for Microsoft Cloud Germany
 > - Partner Center for Microsoft Cloud for US Government

-How to confirm customer acceptance of the Microsoft Cloud agreement.
+How to confirm or re-confirm customer acceptance of the Microsoft Cloud agreement.

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](./partner-center-authentication.md).
 This scenario supports app + user authentication only.
 - A customer ID (customer-tenant-id).
 - Date when customer accepted the Microsoft Customer Agreement.
-- Information about the user from the organization who accepted the Microsoft Customer Agreement, including:
+- Information about the user from the customer organization who accepted the Microsoft Customer Agreement, including:
   - First name
   - Last name
   - Email address